Close Menu

 What it is made for though is long weekends away or for travelling light.
 And for that it’s perfect.

 As a carry on bag, it’s also absolutely ideal.
-You could definitely take this as carry on luggage for many of the budget airlines in Europe including EasyJet.
+You can definitely take this as carry on luggage for many of the budget airlines in Europe including EasyJet.
 The Gomatic doesn’t quite fit into Ryanair’s small cabin bag requirements, but you could probably get away with it on a Eurowings or Vueling flight.

-Wearing the GoMatic Travel Pack
+Reviewing the GoMatic Travel Pack during daily use

 Daily use?